 We view BOI's Asset Risk as moderate and assign a score of ba1, one notch below the Macro-Adjusted score.
-The assigned score reflects the bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment.
-The level of problem loans will depend on the recently resumed non-performing portfolio disposals after a pandemic-induced hiatus last year.
+The assigned score reflects the bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment, as well as, the sizeable balance of stage 2 loans.
+The level of problem loans (stage 3) will depend on the recently resumed non-performing portfolio disposals after a pandemic-induced hiatus last year.

 BOI's asset quality deteriorated sharply in 2020 as the coronavirus pandemic triggered a steep economic contraction.
 This prompted large scale loan migration to IFRS 9 Stage 2 from Stage 1, with the proportion of Stage 2 loans increasing to 20.1% as of December 2020 from 6.9% as of December 2019.
-The problem loans (PL) ratio also increase to 5.7% from 4.0% over the same period driven by credit migration in property and construction portfolios and the European Union's (EU) new harmonised definition of default rules, while the overall loan book contracted by 2.6% during 2020.
-Problem loans were unchanged in Q1 2021 compared to December 2020.
+The problem loans (PL) ratio also increased to 5.7% from 4.0% over the same period driven by credit migration in property and construction portfolios and the European Union's (EU) new harmonised definition of default rules, while the overall loan book contracted by 2.6% during 2020.
+Problem loans decreased €0.1 billion in H1 2021 compared to December 2020, driven by BOI's €0.3 billion PL sale transaction announced in June 2021 and a €0.2 billion increase in PL, this reduced the PL ratio to 5.5%, while the stage 2 loans increased to 22.5% mainly driven by updated management adjustment assumptions.
 We expect problem loans to further increase in 2021 as the government phases out pandemic-related support measures for borrowers.
-BOI's c.€344 million PL sale transaction announced in June 2021 will reduce the PL ratio by 40bps.

-Exhibit 3 BOI entered covid-induced crisis with much improved problem loans ratio and adequate provisioning
+BOI entered covid-induced crisis with much improved problem loans ratio and adequate provisioning